doubleedesign/comet-components/docs-site/docs/development/testing/unit-testing.md

 ## About the setup

-The unit tests are set up to use [PHPUnit](https://phpunit.de/index.html) with the following utility add-on libraries:
+The unit tests are set up to use [Pest](https://pestphp.com/), with the following utility add-on libraries:
 - [Patchwork](https://patchwork2.org/) for convenient mocking functions that support class methods
 - [Phluent](https://github.com/Haberkamp/phluent) for convenient plain-English assertion syntax.

+Pest uses [PHPUnit](https://phpunit.de/index.html) under the hood, but provides a syntax similar to JavaScript test runners such as Jest and Playwright.

 :::important
 If adding additional utility libraries for unit testing, they should go in the dev dependencies in the project root's `composer.json` file.
 All testing configuration should go in the root in the first instance, so it can be shared amongst packages while also helping to keep them lean for distribution.